BACK TO QUILTS

 Coral; Green; White

-QUILT-SPECIFIC COLOR(S): CHECK ALL THAT APPLY: These are color names that describe how the fabric was made, (usually a dye process) or where the fabric was manufactured.
-Enter all the colors that are found in the quilt.
+QUILT-SPECIFIC COLOR(S): These are color names that describe how the fabric was made, (usually a dye process) or where the fabric was manufactured.

 OVERALL COLOR SCHEME: Choose the best color scheme description for the quilt being documented.